susheelgupta7/Car-Racing-Game/README.md

 # Car-Racing-Game
-A sinmple car racing game in which you score highest by avoiding maximum hurdle.
+A simple car racing game in which you score highest by avoiding maximum hurdle.
+## About
+The difficulty level of game increases with time.The farther you reach the maximum you score.